wrsturgeon/spotatui/README.md

 ## Native Streaming (Experimental)

-Spotatui now includes **native Spotify Connect** support, allowing it to play audio directly on your computer without needing an external player like spotifyd.
+spotatui now includes **native Spotify Connect** support, allowing it to play audio directly on your computer without needing an external player like spotifyd.

 ### Setup